HeinDuijf/DiversityAbility/README.md

 3. Random teams consisting of a randomly selected agents.

 To get a feel for the
-agent-based model, see the picture below and the [Jupyter Notebook](/NotebookWalkthrough.ipynb).
+agent-based model, see the picture below and the [Jupyter Notebook](/NotebookWalkthrough.ipynb) or the [GitHub page](https://heinduijf.github.io/DiversityAbility/).

 [![A picture of an example of a team consisting of randomly selected agents](/www/example_random_team.png "An example of an agent-based model")]()